-But it’s a different story in every state.
-WalletHub therefore compared the 50 states and the District of Columbia across 33 key indicators of cost, quality and access to children’s health care.
-Our data set ranges from share of children aged 0 to 17 in excellent or very good health to pediatricians and family doctors per capita.
-Read on for our findings, expert insight from a panel of researchers and a full description of our methodology.
+Because conditions vary widely by location, WalletHub analyzed the 50 states and the District of Columbia using 33 key indicators related to the cost, quality, and access to children’s health care.
+The data set includes measures ranging from the percentage of children ages 0 to 17 in excellent or very good health to the number of pediatricians and family doctors per capita.

 Main Findings